 The ICC U19 Cricket World Cup 2020 will take place between 17 January and 9 February 2020 in South Africa.
-Afghanistan, Australia, Bangladesh, England, India, New Zealand, Pakistan, South Africa, Sri Lanka and the West Indies are automatic qualifiers and have been joined by five regional qualifiers Canada, Japan, Nigeria, Scotland and the UAE.
+Afghanistan, Australia, Bangladesh, England, India, New Zealand, Pakistan, South Africa, Sri Lanka, West Indies and Zimbabwe are automatic qualifiers and have been joined by five regional qualifiers Canada, Japan, Nigeria, Scotland and the UAE.

 Qualification process: 50 teams competed in the regional qualification process that took place in 2018 and 2019.
 In 2018, the Division 2 events took place in Africa, Asia and Europe with eight teams progressing to regional Division 1 events.
 Teams from the Americas and the EAP region had a one division qualifying process

 In 2019, each region – Africa, Americas, Asia, EAP and Europe – hosted Division 1 events, where the winner of each – Nigeria, Canada, UAE, Japan and Scotland – qualified for the ICC U19 Cricket World Cup 2020.

 |ICC U19 Cricket World Cup Qualifier Europe Division 2||31 Jul – 8 Aug 2018||England||Belgium, Denmark, France, Guernsey, Italy, Netherlands, Norway, Spain, Sweden||Denmark, France, Netherlands|

 |ICC U19 Cricket World Cup Qualifier Africa Division 2||19 – 28 Aug 2018||South Africa||Botswana, Gambia, Ghana, Lesotho, Mozambique, Nigeria, Rwanda, Sierra Leone, Swaziland, Tanzania, Zambia||Nigeria, Sierra Leone, Tanzania|